zaru/webpush/README.md

 });
 ```

+If everything worked, you should see a push notification.
+Yay!

-Note: if you're using Rails, you may want to check out [serviceworker-rails](https://github.com/rossta/serviceworker-rails) to make it easier to hots serviceworker scripts and manifest.json files at canonical endpoints (i.e., non-digested URLs) while still taking advantage of the asset pipeline.
+Note: if you're using Rails, check out [serviceworker-rails](https://github.com/rossta/serviceworker-rails), a gem that makes it easier to host serviceworker scripts and manifest.json files at canonical endpoints (i.e., non-digested URLs) while taking advantage of the asset pipeline.

 ## API

-### using the payload
+### With a payload

 ```ruby
 message = {